PressApps/skelet/README.md

 ```

 * Using your terminal type in `cd /path/to/plugin-boilerplate/` - `/path/to/` refers to the exact path of your `plugin-boilerplate`.
-* Once your in the `plugin-boilerplate` directory type in `composer install` and that's it you are not ready to configure some files.
+* Once your in the `plugin-boilerplate` directory type in `composer install` and you are now ready to configure some files.
 * In the `/plugin-boilerplate/includes` directory, open the `class-{plugin-name}-base.php` file and add the following codes in `load_dependencies()`.
 ```PHP
 /**